khteh/kubernetes/README.md

 ```
 ## Dashboard:
 * Point the browser to the Grafana URL given by the cluster-info above

+## Kibana:
+* Point the browser to localhost/kibana

 ## Check the application:
 * `curl -L localhost/restapi/greeting --http2 --insecure`